tillgrallert/tillgrallert.github.io-old/_posts/2015-07-23-dating-books.md

 ## update 2016-02-26

 I was lucky to have a one-month trial access to the new "Early Arabic Printed Books" platform and eagerly browsed and searched for books from Beirut and Damascus.
 They hold a number of Niqūlā Efendi Naqqāsh's translations of Ottoman laws.
-One of them, a translation of Orhan Vahan Efendi' comment on the Commercial Code, carried another ownership stamp:
+One of them, a translation of Orhan Vahan Efendi's comment on the Commercial Code, carried another ownership stamp:

 {% include image.html url="/images/naqqash-1880-sharh-stamp.jpg" description="Ownership stamp of Librairie Générale Beyrouth" %}